Washington: ELL Resources

-As of the 2016-2017 school year, Washington’s schools were home to over 122,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Washington were Spanish, Russian, Vietnamese, Somali, and Chinese.
+Washington’s schools are home to over 130,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Washington have been Spanish, Russian, Vietnamese, Somali, and Chinese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 State ELL Resources

 - State ELL Website: Transitional Bilingual Instructional Program (TBIP)

 Note: Regulations change with time.
 These guidelines were compiled in January of 2012 and updated in May 2022.
 If you see something that needs updating, please send an e-mail to Colorín Colorado.
 For more detailed information regarding ELL guidelines and policies at the state and federal levels, please see the following:

 U.S. Department of Education.
 Our Nation’s English Learners.
 Most Common Non-English Languages Spoken by English Learners.